iFloneUEFN/VerseExtensionFixerMac/README.md

 # Verse for macOS

-This tool has been partially used to make my Murder Mystery map, Murdernite!
+This extension has been partially used to make my Murder Mystery map, Murdernite!
 Don't hesitate to check it out https://www.fortnite.com/@iflone/2466-1793-9120.

 **Verse for macOS** is a Visual Studio Code extension designed to improve compatibility and fix key issues related to Epic Games' Verse programming language on macOS.
 With a few essential tweaks, you can run the **Unreal Editor for Fortnite (UEFN)** using **CrossOver** on Mac.

 👉 For setup instructions, check out: